BugzTheBunny/DevOps/README.md

 # Docker Compose
-1. Create `docker-compose.yaml` to start the webapp & the jenkins services, instead of running them seperatly.
+1. Create `docker-compose.yaml` to start the webapp with it.
 ```
 version: '3'
 services: